Ledger Nano S Plus Review

 - Binance Coin (BEP20) (BNB)

-To begin, you simply visit the “get started” link displayed inside the box, and download the ledger live app for your computer.
+To begin, simply visit the Ledger Live website and download the app to your desktop.
 From there, the app will lead the way.

 Step 1: Visit the site and download the app

-To begin, visit the “get started” url that is displayed inside the box.
-Click the orange “download” button and select the Windows, Mac or Linux Ledger Live app to download onto your computer.
+To begin, visit the “get started” URL that is displayed inside the box.
+Click the orange “Download the app” button and select the Windows, Mac, or Linux app to download Ledger Live onto your computer.

-Step 2: Plug in device and follow instructions
+Step 2: Plug in the device and follow the instructions

-Next, plug in your Ledger Nano S Plus device into your computer, using the USB cable provided.
+Next, plug your Ledger Nano S Plus device into your computer using the USB cable provided.
 Unfortunately, my laptop only has USB-C inputs, so I had to use my own USB-C to USB-C cable.

 Step 3: Back up your seed phrase